rsalmei/alive-progress/README.md

 - `theme`: theme name in alive_progress.THEMES
 - `force_tty`: runs animations even without a tty (pycharm terminal for example)
 - `manual`: set to manually control percentage
+- `enrich_print`: enabled by default, unset to remove the bar position from print() messages

 And you can mix and match them, global and local! (_Click to see it in motion_)